rafalp/Misago/dev-docs/plugins/hooks/hide-post-hook.md

 ## Example

-Register ip of user who hid the post:
+Register the IP address of the user who hid the post.

 ```python
 from django.http import HttpRequest